Lisbon Food Guide Local picks · No tourist traps · Easy to find

 O Trigueirinho

-Hidden in Mouraria, this family-run spot serves authentic home-cooked dishes — expect codfish, stews, and warm hospitality.
+Hidden in Mouraria, this family-run spot serves authentic home-cooked dishes — codfish, stews, warm hospitality.
+The kind of place that doesn’t need a sign outside because the regulars know where it is.

 Open in Google Maps